WHAT ARE FLUENCY AND LITERACY IN THE LANGUAGE OF MUSIC?

 THE PERFORMANCE MODEL VS. THE FLUENT MODEL

-In our current culture, the performance model of musical practice and education is deeply established.
+In our current culture, performance models of musical practice and education are deeply established.
 This top-down approach tends to be deeply embedded into people’s brains as the “normal” way of making music.
 To overcome this conditioning, you will need to practise letting go – a process of uncovering and tackling psychological blockages.
 This will also help you find the childlike freedom of self-expression that fluency entails.

 Below is a breakdown and comparison of these two approaches.